brittlewis12/witness-budgets/witness-budgets-v3.md

 **Constructive Mathematics → Modern Relevance**
 - Current view: "Philosophically purer but niche concern"
 - With framework: "Safety requirement for transparent AI"
-- Explains: Century-old work suddenly has civilizational stakes
+- Explains: Century-old work becomes relevant to safe algorithmic reasoning at scale
 - Impact: Makes constructive research directly relevant to AI capabilities

 **Formal Methods → Existential Purpose**
 - Current view: "Good for critical software verification"
-- With framework: "Foundation for safe superintelligent reasoning"
+- With framework: "Foundation for safe algorithmic reasoning at scale"
 - Explains: Not just a tool but infrastructure for AI oversight
-- Impact: Elevates from specialized application to civilizational infrastructure
+- Impact: Elevates from specialized application to core AI safety infrastructure

 **Important caveat:** These communities care about witness budgets for somewhat different reasons:
 - AI safety: Extractability for oversight and algorithmic composition